 Now that we’ve discussed the benefits of the collaborative model for physicians and patients, let’s talk about the benefits for health coaches.

-The ability to make a difference: the first generation that is not expected to outlive their parents has just been born.
+The first generation that is not expected to outlive their parents has just been born.
 Instilling lasting behavior change using evidence-based methods and witnessing patients rediscover their health and vitality is extremely rewarding.
 Health coaches can truly feel as though they are tackling the chronic disease epidemic, one patient at a time.

 There’s no question in my mind that health coaching will play a vital role in the future of medicine.
 Given this, we’ll need millions of new health coaches with the skills and knowledge that I’ve outlined in this article.
-That’s why I’ve been working so hard over the past year to create the ADAPT Health Coach Training Program.
-It will offer training in core coaching skills, ancestral diet and lifestyle, and a collaborative practice model that links licensed clinicians with health coaches to provide the highest level of care for patients.
-We’ll be starting enrollment in April and beginning the course in June.
-Stay tuned for an announcement with more details (make sure to sign up here to receive notifications about this program).
+That’s why I worked so hard to create the ADAPT Health Coach Training Program.
+It offers training in core coaching skills, ancestral diet and lifestyle, and a collaborative practice model that links licensed clinicians with health coaches to provide the highest level of care for patients.
+We’ll be starting enrollment soon, so stay tuned for more details (make sure to sign up here to receive notifications about this program).